makrai/notes/busso-2509-msp-podcast.md

 * attribute prediction, we adopted a staged fine-tuning strategy:
   * first, adapting SSL models using concordance correlation coefficient (CCC) loss to predict valence, arousal, and dominance, and
-  * then jointly training with categorical classification using focal loss.
+  * then jointly training with categorical classification using focal loss
   * After the fine-tuning stage, for attribute-based predictions, we employ a single-task setup, where we train a separate regression model for each of the three emotion attributes, while keeping the SSL encoder frozen and updating only the head.
-We fine-tuned both models for 20 epochs, with a learning rate of 1e-5, a batch size of 32, and the Adam optimizer.
+We fine-tuned both models for 20 epochs, with a learning rate of 1e-5, a batch size of 32, and the Adam optimizer
 * tab VII: consistent improvements across all test partitions compared to the previous MSP-Podcast v1.12 release, highlighting the benefit of expanding the training set and removing low-agreement labels
-  * on SERB [84], these refinements translated into ∼8% relative gains over the earlier baselines.
+  * on SERB [84], these refinements translated into ∼8% relative gains over the earlier baselines
   * WavLM generally outperformed both wav2vec2 and HuBERT in both categorical and attribute tasks.
 The